vkhazin/multicloud-courseware/infrastructure-as-code/lab-terraform.md

     ```
 30. Open [Azure Portal](https://portal.azure.com) and explore the resources created, you may need to switch region to `us-east-1`
 31. You can log in into the VM using ssh shell: `chmod 400 ./ssh-private-key.pem && ssh -i ./ssh-private-key.pem ubuntu@{public-ip}`
-32. When satisfied we can remove the deployment: `./bin/terraform destroy --auto-approve`
+32. When satisfied we can remove the deployment: `terraform destroy --auto-approve`
 33. Expected outcome:
 34. ```text
     ...